PennLINC/aslbids/README.md

 fieldmap > this is to include asl,m0 and cbf in fieldmap  if shims settings are the same

-On the [flywheel](flywheel.io) using [fw-heudiconv](https://github.com/PennBBL/fw-heudiconv), the extra metadata and heuritic files can be combine
+On [flywheel](flywheel.io) using [fw-heudiconv](https://github.com/PennBBL/fw-heudiconv), the extra metadata and heuritic files can be combine